slatedocs/slate/source/index.html.md

 Parameter | Default | Description
 --------- | ------- | -----------
 expression | Yes      | A comma separated list of technical indicators to be calculated. instruments| Yes      | A list of instruments for which to calculate the indicators expression.
-See http://api.fxhistoricaldata.com/v1/instruments for a list of available instruments. timeframe  | No (day) | The timeframe of the request.
+See the <a href='#available-markets'>list of available instruments</a>. timeframe  | No (day) | The timeframe of the request.
 One of '5min', '15min', '30min', 'hour', '2hour', '3hour', '4hour', 'day'.
 This is ignored if the expression uses multiple timeframe signals. itemcount  | No (1)   | The number of data items to return.